Skip to main content

 Enable All Security Features

-• Whitelisting: Enable address whitelisting on exchanges to prevent unauthorized withdrawals
+• Whitelisting: Enable address whitelisting on exchanges

 Create Separate Wallets